nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 **Transaction Logs:** Define a logging mechanism that captures relevant information for storage functions.
 Logs should be stored securely and be available for auditing purposes.

 ## Instructions for manual testing
-Please refer to [User Guide](UserGuide.md) for instructions on testing.
+Please refer to [User Guide](UserGuide.md) for example user inputs.
+You may also vary the user input to an invalid one to see that the program handles it correctly.

+Here are some example invalid inputs to test:

+`foo bar`

+`allowance /amt -100 /desc negative /date 10-10-2010`

+`expense /amt 100 /desc missing date`

+`filter non-existent-category`

+`delete 0`

+`budget -100`

+`view first index`

+`edit first index`